 Data plane, Control plane and the Management plane.

 - The Data plane is in charge of data or packet forwarding or simply just layer 2 data transfer.
-The data plane handles tasks like encapsulation, decapsulation, checking the mac address table and filtering traffic against access control lists.
+The data plane handles tasks like encapsulation, decapsulation, checking the mac-address-table and filtering traffic against access control lists.

 - The Control plane basically controls the data plane.
 It is responsible for populating the Mac address table or IP routing table.
-Routing and security protocols such as the Spanning Tree Protocol are run at this plane.
+Routing and security protocols such as the Spanning Tree Protocol are run on this plane.

 - The Management plane is concerned with administrative access to a network device and handles connections such as a Telnet or SSH.

-Software defined networking introduces a device called a network controller where we can centralise the control plane and control your network devices from one central location.
+Software-defined networking introduces a device called a network controller where we can centralise the control plane and control your network devices from one central location.